Intersection theorems for families of matchings of complete $k$-partite $k$-graphs: Introduction

 Furthermore, for $n>2r$ equality is attained if and only if $\mathscr{F}$ is a star of $\binom{[n]}{r}$. \end{thm}

-The {Erd\H{o}s-Ko-Rado} Theorem has been generalised extensively and many analogous results have been proven for structures other than sets.
-One such generalisation is to the set of {\em generalised permutations} $\mathscr{P}_{r,n,m}$, defined for integers $r,n,m$ with $r \leq \min\{n, m\}$ as follows:
+The {Erd\H{o}s-Ko-Rado} Theorem has been generalised extensively and many variants have been proven for structures other than sets.
+One such variant and the focus of this paper is the set of {\em generalised permutations} $\fP_r(n,m)$, defined for positive integers $r,n$ and $m$ with $r \leq \min\{n, m\}$ as follows: